whitson-buck/geolog/README.md

 [![image](https://img.shields.io/conda/vn/conda-forge/geolog.svg)](https://anaconda.org/conda-forge/geolog)

 **My senior year GEOG 510 project.
-I will do something with this at some point.**
+This is a package which uses functionality from ipyleaflet and will add more unique functions over the course of the semester.**

 -   Free software: MIT license